Reverse Charge under GST is a very important topic. There are certain goods & services which attract reverse charge. However, this is not all.

 - Upload invoice details on our software.
 While uploading invoices, you can select whether RCM is applicable or not.

 - Our software will read your invoices.
-If you cross the threshold of Rs.
-5,000, you will get an alert message saying that your aggregate purchases from URDs have exceeded Rs.
-5,000.
+If any of them match with the notified list*, you will get an alert message nudging you to declare the same.

 The message will read:“Please verify: There are one or more unregistered purchase invoices under reverse charge without any tax (no or 0 tax) in your data.
 As per GST rules you should add appropriate tax amount against such invoices before filing.”